 - The OSI model is more comprehensive, covering all networking aspects, while TCP/IP focuses on connecting computers.

 How does the TCP/IP model cover everything in fewer layers?
 For one thing, it groups layer 5-7 together in a single application layer.
 Experts haven’t entirely agreed on interpreting the distinctions between the two protocols at the lower levels, like the link layer, but that hasn’t stopped them from using TCP/IP to build robust enterprise architectures.

-Learn more about the OSI model vs. TCP/IP model.
+Learn more about the OSI model vs. the TCP/IP model.

 Doing More With the OSI Model

 This sums up the history of the OSI model.
 Furthermore, the OSI model can help you rethink your network architecting and management approach.
-Moreover, it couches the defining characteristics of networks in standard terms that anyone can understand.
+In addition, it couches the defining characteristics of networks in standard terms that anyone can understand.
 In the process, it serves a vital role in academic training.
-Additionally, it serves a role in bringing new admins up to speed in corporate environments.
+What’s more, it serves a role in bringing new admins up to speed in corporate environments.

 Of course, it also helps to contextualize the feedback you get from your network.
 This is why many MSPs, IT professionals, and sysadmins turn to Domotz network monitoring software.